Start any Bachelor’s Degree at Carroll

 An overall grade point average of 2.000 will be assumed as one standard for admission and will be computed on grades received at all institutions attended unless the student presents an Associate of Arts, Associate of Sciences, or Associate of Applied Sciences degree, which guarantees admission on a space-available basis.
 Certain programs of study require higher grade point averages or may have other selective admissions criteria.
 Credits transferred from a community college shall normally be limited to approximately one half the bachelor’s degree requirements but in no case more than 70 credits.

 During the last term at Carroll Community College, request that official transcripts be sent to potential transfer institutions.
 A $5.00 fee is required for this service.
 It is advisable to send transcripts reflecting courses and grades earned to date, as well as a completed transcript when the term ends.
+If you are graduating, please wait until your degree is posted.
+Transcripts are sent in real time.
+Preview your transcript on the Lynx portal, scroll down to “unofficial transcript with GPA.”
 Visit www.carrollcc.edu/transcript for directions or visit the Records Office, room A112.

 Articulation Through ARTSYS: University System of Maryland and More…